Canada's M&A boom fuels hiring spree, higher pay

 Canadian mergers and acquisitions (M&A) year to date surged to a record $206.5 billion and IPOs hit an all-time high of $5.6 billion, according to Refinitiv, after the pandemic crushed dealmaking in the first three quarters of 2020.

-HSBC (HSBA.L), JPMorgan Chase & Co (JPM.N) and National Bank of Canada (NA.TO) are expanding their M&A teams.
+HSBC, JPMorgan Chase & Co and National Bank of Canada are expanding their M&A teams.

 “It continues to be an active market with lots of active discussions with clients going on as well, and so that has absolutely spurred on a need to fortify the ranks within the teams,” said Scott Lampard, head of global banking for HSBC Bank Canada.